Iranian Space Agency: History

+In 1991, according to a single article approved by the Islamic Consultative Assembly, the "Iranian Remote Sensing Center" was transferred to the Ministry of Posts, Telegraphs, and Telephones as a state-owned company.
+Subsequently, to comply with the country's Supreme Space Council approvals, all governance activities of the center were transferred to the Iranian Space Organization.

-ISA was established on 28 February 2004, according to the Article 9 of the Law for Tasks and Authorizations of the Ministry of Communications and Information Technology passed on 10 December 2003 by the Parliament of Iran.
+ISA was established on 28 February 2004, according to Article 9 of the Law for Tasks and Authorizations of the Ministry of Communications and Information Technology passed on 10 December 2003 by the Parliament of Iran.
 Based on the approved statute, ISA is mandated to cover and support all the activities in Iran concerning the peaceful applications of space science and technology under the leadership of a Supreme Council of Space chaired by the President of Iran.

 The council's main goals included policy making for the application of space technologies aiming peaceful uses of outer space, manufacturing, launching and use of the national research satellites, approving the space related state and private sector programs, promoting the partnership of the private and cooperative sectors in efficient uses of space, identifying guidelines concerning the regional and international cooperation in space issues.

-To follow and implement the strategies set by the council, ISA affiliated with the Ministry of Communication and Information Technology in the form of an autonomous organization, was organized.
-The president of ISA held the position of the Vice-Minister of Communications and Information Technology and the secretariat of Supreme Council of Space at the same time.
+To follow and implement the strategies set by the council, ISA, affiliated with the Ministry of Communication and Information Technology in the form of an autonomous organization, was organized.
+The president of ISA held the positions of Vice-Minister of Communications and Information Technology and Secretary of the Supreme Council of Space simultaneously.

 In 2015, Iran's space program was quietly suspended by President Rouhani following international pressures.
 It has then been reinvigorated by President Raisi in 2021.

 Budget

 The proposed budget for the Iranian year 1393 (2014–2015) was 1,865,583 million rials (US$71,753,192).
 Other related organizations have received separate budget allocations.
 Iranian Space Research Center has received an additional 1,751,000 million rials (US$67,346,100) of budget for the year 1393.

 The budget for the year 2008 was mentioned to be US$3.9 billion (2008).
-However it was not apparent whether the allocation was just for one year or a longer period.
+However, it was not apparent whether the allocation was just for one year or a longer period.

-Under president Hassan Rouhani, the proposed 2017-budget for the Iranian Space Agency fell to a low of US$4.6 million.
+Under President Hassan Rouhani, the proposed 2017 budget for the Iranian Space Agency fell to a low of US$4.6 million.